 This education into the thought patterns that were feeding her anxiety gave her some valuable insights.
 For instance, she realized that the thoughts of “stupid” weren’t what she feared others would think of her, but what she thought of herself.
-Once we hit on this critical insight, she began to understand that her overthinking and mind-reading were ways to distract her from the mean things she was saying to herself.
+Once we hit on this critical insight, she began to understand that her overthinking and mind-reading were actually ways to distract her from the mean things she was saying to herself.

 It took quite a few sessions to help this girl become more self-compassionate and to lessen her overthinking.
 However, by the end of the school year, she was able to not only talk to new people, but to tackle intense, conflict-laden conversations she’d always avoided before.

 This example gives us some valuable insight into how the introvert’s natural penchant for deep thinking and attunement to others can sometimes lead to harmful inner states.
 It also gives us a road map to moving forward and feeling better.